 What is an NDs Scope of Practice?

 As with other medical providers, NDs will take a history, order or refer for lab testing and perform physical examination.
 They create a personalized treatment plan that may include nutritional recommendations, herbal medicine, physical medicine, counseling, and other evidence-based natural therapies.
 In some cases an ND may write a prescription for a pharmaceutical drug.
 Naturopathic doctors are trained in pharmaceutical therapy and can write prescriptions.* Naturopathic doctors refer to other providers when the level of care needed is outside of their scope or training.

 Naturopathic doctors are proud of all the tools in our toolbox, because it means that we can tailor care to a patient’s unique needs, at that moment in time, and that we never run out of ideas or options to address their complaints.

 Read success stories about how other naturopathic doctors use their degree here.

-*Prescriptive authority varies based on jurisdictional scope of practice.
+*Prescriptive authority varies based on the jurisdictional scope of practice.